bovinehero/bovinehero.github.io/_posts/2020-05-20-Setting-Up-Docker-on-Windows.md

 layout: post
 title:  "Setting Up Docker on Windows"
 categories: "SecDevOps"
-tags: [LabSetup, HyperV]
+tags: [LabSetup, HyperV, Docker]
 thumb: \assets\images\SecDevOps\posts\Moby-logo.png
 ---

-This post I'm looking at setting up a Docker image for testing purposes
+This post I'm looking at setting up a PoC Docker image for testing purposes

 Working closely with Application Developers opens you eyes as a security professional, understanding the SDLC and applying it to testing and tooling is one of the most cost effective ways to apply good security practices.
 Just as developers learn security techniques to become more proficient engineers security professionals learning development process will become better at security.